 The study’s authors, comprised of scientists from Nevada and California, including the University of California Merced, as well as the University of Nevada, Reno, state that carbon gains in restored meadows may exceed international climate change mitigation goals up to ten-fold, partly because degraded meadows may be losing substantial carbon.
 Reed and Sullivan note that healthy meadows may sequester carbon at even greater rates than restored ones, highlighting the need to maintain healthy w88 slot online functions before they degrade and require restoration.

-Funding for this study was provided by the California Department of Fish and Wildlife and the U.S. Department of Agriculture.
+Funding for this w88 slot online was provided by the California Department of Fish and Wildlife and the U.S. Department of Agriculture.